amtep/ck3-tiger/README.md

 If you want to build it yourself, you will have to [install the Rust programming language](https://www.rust-lang.org/tools/install).

-Then run `cargo build --release` in the project's directory, then run the program as `target/release/ck3-tiger`.
+Run `cargo build --release -p ck3-tiger` in the project's directory, then run the program as `target/release/ck3-tiger`.

 ## Sample output